Ynhi0/GDSearch/kaggle/RESULTS_resnet18.md

 - No numerical instability issues

 ### Comparison Baseline
-- ResNet-18 on CIFAR-10 baseline: ~70-80% (varies by training)
+- ResNet-18 on CIFAR-10 baseline: ~80-85% (varies by training)
-- Our result (75.35%) is within expected range
+- Our result (85.51%) is at the high end of expected range
+- Excellent performance for custom optimizer implementation
 - Could improve with:
-  - More epochs
-  - Learning rate scheduling
+  - Learning rate scheduling (cosine annealing)
+  - More epochs (15-20)
   - Data augmentation tuning
+  - Weight decay optimization

 ---